Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 to enable functionality for users that require screen readers.

 ### CSS validation
-1. When using the [Jigsaw](https://jigsaw.w3.org/) CSS validator the following errors arose.
+1. When using the [Jigsaw test image](https://jigsaw.w3.org/) CSS validator the following errors arose.

 ![Parse errors](assets/images/parsedebug.png)